logzio/logz-docs/_source/user-guide/users/single-sign-on/azure-sso.md

     The Support team will respond with the connection information you'll need to give in Azure.

-2. Add Logz.io in Azure
+2. Add Logz.io to Azure

     ![Add a non-gallery application in Azure]({{site.baseurl}}/images/sso-providers/azure/add-your-own-application.png)